raphael-group/NAIBR/README.md

 ## Overview

 NAIBR (Novel Adjacency Identification with Barcoded Reads) identifies novel adjacencies created by structural variation events such as deletions, duplications, inversions, and complex rearrangements using linked-read whole-genome sequencing data produced by 10X Genomics.
+Please refer to the [publication](https://doi.org/10.1093/bioinformatics/btx712) for details about the method.

 NAIBR takes as in put a BAM file produced by 10X Genomic's Long Ranger pipeline and outputs a BEDPE file containing predicted novel adjacencies and a likelihood score for each adjacency.